douglasmakey/dijkstra-heap/README.md

 ## Why?

-I am trying to learn about graphs and its algorithms because I never went to the university so I don't know much about graph, for that I try to read and learn about this in my freetime, I recently watched a video about one implementation of dijkstra in python using a heap was interesting, so I decided do the same but with go.
+I am trying to learn about graphs and its algorithms because I never went to the university so I don't know much about graph, because of that I try to read and learn about this in my free time, I recently watched a video about one implementation of Dijkstra in python using a heap was interesting, so I decided to do the same but with go.

 I know that there are many articles abouth the same topic and these article explain very well what is dijkstra or what is a heap, this article will be a short article just focus on the implementation, I want to show you a very simple implementation of dijkstra using heap in Golang.